Twin Cities, Gemini

 Werner tensed despite himself as Atienna lifted one of her hands in response to his thought.
 Her gaze merely softened, however, and her hand ghosted his cheek causing him to tense.
 The intimacy was strange, although he oddly didn’t think it was inappropriate.
 And although she was far from him, he could feel the warmth of her palm.
 He was also able to feel her intentions.
 And none of those intentions involved her overriding him or subtlety influencing him to make him choose what she thought was right.

 He has only one place he can run to.

-Werner turned his attention back to the colonel.
+Werner turned his attention back to the oberst.
 The man wasn’t looking in his direction at all.
 Instead, Von Spiel stared down south of the alleyway past Werner’s men and in the direction of where Yulia and Kovich most likely were.

 It was dangerous.